Determinantal Point Processes for Coresets: Introduction

-We then apply our theorems to the $k$-means problem where the initial data consists in $N$ points in $\mathbb{R}^d$.
-We discuss the ideal choice of marginal kernel $\ma{K}$ for DPP sampling in this case.
-This ideal kernel being prohibitive to compute in practice, we provide a heuristics based on random Fourier features of the Gaussian kernel.
-This heuristics outputs a coreset sample in $\mathcal{O}(Nm^2)$ time where $m$ is the number of samples of the coreset, to compare to $\mathcal{O}(Nmd)$ the cost of the current state of the art iid sampling algorithm via bi-criteria approximation. $m$ being necessarily larger than $d$ to obtain the coreset guarantee, our proposition is computationally heavier, especially as $m$ increases.
-We provide nonetheless empirical evidence showing that this additional cost comes with enhanced performances.
+We apply our results to both the $k$-means and the linear regression problems where the initial data consists in $n$ points in $\mathbb{R}^d$.
+As explained, the ideal choice of $L$-ensemble $\ma{L}$ for DPP sampling is untractable in practice, we thus provide two efficient heuristics: one based on random Fourier features of the Gaussian kernel, the other on polynomial features.
+We pay particular attention to the computation cost of these two heuristics, and provide implementation details.
+These heuristics output a coreset sample in respectively $\mathcal{O}(nm^2 + nmd)$ and $\mathcal{O}(nm^2)$ time where $m$ is the number of samples of the coreset.
+In the $k$-means context, this is to compare to $\mathcal{O}(nkd)$ the cost of the current state of the art iid sampling algorithm via bi-criteria approximation. $m$ being necessarily larger than $d$ and $k$ to obtain the coreset guarantee in this context, our proposition is computationally heavier, especially as $m$ increases.
+We provide nonetheless extensive empirical evidence showing that this additional cost stays reasonable, given the enhanced performance it provides.
+In particular, given that we provide analytical formulas for the sensitivities in the 1-means and linear regression contexts, we are able, in these two settings, to compare the DPP-based heuristics to the ideal iid coresets (\textit{i.e.}, the coresets sampled iid from the distribution \textit{exactly} proportional to the sensitivity): results clearly show the superior performance of our heuristics.

-We also provide a side contribution that may be of independent interest: an explicit formula for the sensitivity in the $1$-means case.